bradleyq/ttt/README.md

 * Draw Xs and Os from the `takeTurn()` method.
 This will be convenient later in the project.

-By the end of this phase, you should be able to:i
+By the end of this phase, you should be able to:
 - Have a GameGraphics instance on the window with a MouseListener
 - Draw both X and O centered wherever you click on the screen
 - Draw a grid of adequate size to fit the window